bhoyee/Student-Feedback-System/README.md

 ### Returns:
 Inserted successfully

-#### (8) Student - Get student feedbacks
+#### (4) Student - Get all feedback created by user
 ```http
   GET /api/feedbacks/user/{userId}
 ```
 Note : Get all student feedback but must be login user

-Token generated in login must be provided to Authorized the user to be able to get user profile
+Token generated in login must be provided to Authorized the user

 | Parameter | Type     | Description                       |